asiamina/drupal/README.md

 ## Course Update
 (May 2022) Analysis of digital forensics concepts required for the project and creating modules for the content.

-(June 2022) Practical implementation of project work on a local computer and creating a web interface for the whole content.
+(June 2022) Practical implementation of project work on a local computer and creating a web interface for the whole content through Drupal content management system.

-(July 2022) Tested the website and deployed on github.
+(July 2022) Tested the website and deployed on xampp (web server).
 Upon feedback from Professor, Educator and Students, enhanced few sections in each module.

 # Instructional Materials for the Digital Forensics Course
 ## Texas Tech University, Computer Science Department